oc777/1DV607/WS1/PR-sent/da222iz.md

 __The strong points of the model__

-1. Good names for conceptual classes, however I would recommend changing Berths to singular form
+1. Good names for conceptual classes, however I would recommend changing Berths to singular form [1, ch.
+9.12]
-2. Good graphics
+2. Good graphics [1, ch.
+9.10]

 __The weaknesses of the model__